VespucciProject/Vespucci/README.md

 All of the above packages, with the exception of MLPACK and QCustomPlot, are readily available from most major GNU/Linux repositories.
-Installation on Mac OS is similarly easy, though some packages may need to be compiled and installed manually, or installed through MacPorts (https://www.macports.org/) or Fink (http://www.finkproject.org/).
-I haven't included a configure script, but setting directories should be easy enough.
+Installation on Mac OS is similarly easy, so long as all dependencies are installed with homebrew.
+You may need to edit armadillo’s configure configuration to disable the wrapper.

-Because it is difficult to find Windows binaries for Armadillo, MLPACK and ARPACK, and to make development on Windows easier, I have included Windows binaries of all requisite libraries in the MinGW_libs branch.
+Because it is difficult to find Windows binaries for Armadillo, MLPACK and ARPACK, and to make development on Windows easier, I have included Windows binaries of all requisite libraries in the MinGW_libs repo.
 These are compiled with MinGW-w64 version 3 (GCC 4.8.2) with SEH for exception handling.
-A 7z archive containing the Qt distribution and MinGW-w64 toolkit I use is also included in the toolkit branch.
+The MSVC repo includes the prerequisites compiled using Visual Studio 14.0 (2015).

 The included Qt profile uses the library paths used by Ubuntu's package manager.
 Mac OS dependences are installed with homebrew.

 For Unix-like systems, shared libraries are the default.
-You will need to compile and install static versions of these libraries if you want a stand- alone executable.
+You will need to compile and install static versions of these libraries if you want a stand-alone executable.